JesusFilm/core/apps/docs/docs/05-team/06-making-a-career/setting-goals.md

   />
 </div>

-You must provide your objective (O) and key result (KR) when writing an OKR.
+You must provide your objective (O) and key result (KR) when writing an OKRs.
 Your aim is described in the Objective, and your Key Result is the measurable result needed to accomplish the Objective.
 You will create and keep track of your OKRs in Perdoo.

-#### OKR example:
+#### OKRs example:

 **O:** Build features that follows existing patterns and approaches